ampproject/amp-toolbox/ssr-express/README.md

 provides the original content on an alternative URL.
 Server-side-rendering transformations are not applied to this URL, and the original valid AMP is served.

-A amphtml link tag is added to the server-side-rendered version, linking it to the original valid AMP version hosted on the alernative URL.
+An AMPHTML link tag is added to the server-side-rendered version, linking it to the original valid AMP version hosted on the alternative URL.

 Example: